5 Change Management Best Practices to Learn from Big Companies

 So, companies are spending more time and necessary resources to encourage employees, clarify roles, and communicate expectations.

 A recent Prosci Benchmarking report shows that earlier change management involvement can benefit employees.
-One of the best practices in change management is having a capable change agent to handle the transition.
+One of the best practices in change management is having capable change leaders to handle the transition.

 Also known as an advocate of change, a change agent is an individual who acts as a catalyst for the entire change management project.
 They help organize the process and transform it to benefit the rest of the staff.